Klaus-in-Tech/Klaus-in-Tech/README.md

 <p align="center"><strong>
 Welcome to my world 👋.
-I am Kakooza Allan Klaus from Uganda.
+I am Kakooza Allan Klaus from Uganda🙋‍♂️.
 I am very passionate about Robotic Process Automation.
 I have hands on experience with the UiPath and I've delivered a number of projects.
 I like learning and upskilling myself with the latest trends in the RPA, Artificial Intelligence(AI) and Machine Learning(ML) space.
 Currently adding Pythont🐍 to my toolbox since my goal is intelligent automation.
 I also like connecting with people that share the same niche with me🤓.
   </strong></p>
 <p>
 <img align="right" alt="Coding" width="400" src="https://camo.githubusercontent.com/cae12fddd9d6982901d82580bdf321d81fb299141098ca1c2d4891870827bf17/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f313336302f302a37513379765349765f7430696f4a2d5a2e676966"></img>